niksterg/gw-group-resources/igwn-install.md

    **sudo mount -t cvmfs gwosc.osgstorage.org /cvmfs/gwosc.osgstorage.org**
 4. To find the bulk data from observation runs, change to
    **cd /cvmfs/gwosc.osgstorage.org/**
-5. In new terminal window you should now be able to navigate **ls -lh /cvmfs/oasis.opensciencegrid.org**
+5. In new terminal window you should now be able to navigate
+   **ls -lh /cvmfs/oasis.opensciencegrid.org**
+6. For example:
+   **ls -lh /cvmfs/oasis.opensciencegrid.org/ligo/sw**
+   should list the following software:
+   **conda  lalsuite  lscsoft  pycbc**